ShyTHU/GFresNet/README.md

 If you use our code and database set, please cite our paper [however, not published].

-NOTICE: Reviewers can obtain the data set password from the end of the paper to run the code.
+NOTICE: Reviewers can obtain the data set password from the end of the paper's Abstract to run the code.

 Development environment：
 TensorFlow 2.2